 Realising however that I won’t get better if I don’t practice I send out an appeal for help to a heap of trainers.

 My question was…how do I make the plank easy enough to sustain without cheating?
+What helps you hold a plank for longer?

 The answers came in thick and fast….. but here are the ones that really helped…..